RUMP_EFS(8) NetBSD System Manager's Manual RUMP_EFS(8)

 code within the kernel and therefore does not require kernel support

-ference to using in-kernel code.
+with respect to in-kernel code.

 It is recommended that untrusted file system images be mounted with